 If you are a stabilized tenant whose landlord plans to demolish the building, you may be entitled to a stipend, based on the difference between the rent you're paying now and what it would cost to get a new apartment.
 Tenants paying significantly below market rate, therefore, stand to get much larger stipends than ones paying a higher rent.
 However, in many demolition cases, tenants negotiate seven-figure buyout payments that are far above the stipend amounts.

 Being the last stabilized tenant in your building may also provide you some added leverage.

 "The landlord doesn't have to worry that if he pays them a certain number, other tenants will find out and come also looking for buyouts," Himmelstein says of holdouts.
 "Being the last man standing is always something that's valuable."

 A buyout isn't a question of eligibility, he adds, but rather a number of objective and subjective factors—most significantly, the temperament of your landlord.

 "Are they a cheapskate or a big spender?
 I find that when negotiating buyouts, there's often no rhyme or reason to it other than the individual," he says.
 "Some never pay buyouts, some pay less than others, and some just want to get it done quickly and will pay the maximum so they can move on."

-Whoever your landlord is, it's crucial that you speak to a lawyer before engaging in negotiations.
-Himmelstein cautions that a tenant who has had a conversation with her landlord about buyouts before retaining an attorney may have limited her prospects, by suggesting an amount lower than what a lawyer could get.
+Regardless, it's crucial that you speak to a lawyer before engaging in negotiations.
+Himmelstein cautions that a tenant who has had a conversation with her landlord about buyouts before retaining an attorney may have limited her prospects by suggesting an amount lower than what a lawyer could get.